 8 Lucca

-The Dickin Medal is among the highest awards animals can receive for bravery.
-Given by the People’s Dispensary for Sick Animals (PDSA) charity the medal is only presented to animals who show exceptional gallantry in wartime.
-Lucca, a dog working with the United States Marine Corps, was the first American dog to receive the British award.
+The Dickin Medal stands as the pinnacle of animal bravery awards, presented by the People’s Dispensary for Sick Animals (PDSA) to those who display extraordinary gallantry in wartime.
+Lucca, a United States Marine Corps dog, earned the distinction of being the first American canine to receive this British honor.

 7 GI Joe

-The citation that went with the Dickin medal presented to GI Joe read: “This bird is credited with making the most outstanding flight by a USA army Pigeon in World War II, Making the 20 mile flight from British 10th Army HQ, in the same number of minutes, it brought a message which arrived just in time to save the lives of at least 100 Allied soldiers from being bombed by their own planes.”
-Joe went on to a happy and long retirement after the war.[4]
+The citation accompanying his Dickin Medal read: “This bird is credited with making the most outstanding flight by a USA army pigeon in World War II, making the 20‑mile flight from British 10th Army HQ, in the same number of minutes, it brought a message which arrived just in time to save the lives of at least 100 Allied soldiers from being bombed by their own planes.”
+After the war, GI Joe enjoyed a long, happy retirement.

 6 Kuno